Free Things to Do in Portland

 Must-see spots that don't cost a penny.

-Powell’s City of Books browsing Free
+Powell's City of Books browsing circuit Free

-Saturday Market Free
+Saturday Market waterfront stroll Free

-Lan Su Chinese Garden exterior alleys Free
+Lan Su Chinese Garden public open house Free

 Free Cultural Experiences